Discover the Benefits of Nursing Home Care

 nursing home care

-The cost of nursing home care is high, from $93,075 for a shared room to $105,850 for a private one.
+The cost of nursing home care is high, with prices from $93,075 for a shared room to $105,850 for a private one.
 But, the services they offer are valuable.
 You can pay with Medicare for short stays, Medicaid for those who qualify, and long-term care insurance.

 Key Takeaways